Supporting current and future workforce needs

 Summary of the Food & fibre skills action plan 2019–2022 [PDF, 414 KB]

-Many actions in the plan build on work already underway to help address workforce challenges.
-These include the following government and sector initiatives.
+Many actions in the plan build on other work to help address workforce challenges, including these government and sector initiatives.

 - Ngā Karahipi Uru Rākau – Forestry Scholarships for Māori or female students enrolling in the University of Canterbury's Bachelor of Forestry Science or Bachelor of Engineering (Hons) in forest engineering.